Section Image

 • Unit 57

 Welcome to 57 Belmont St, Everett!
 This spacious 4-level townhouse condo offers approximately 1,800 sq ft of total space, built in 2005.
-The home features 3 bedrooms, 2.5 baths, a bonus home office, a laundry/utility room, and garage parking.
-The first level includes an attached garage and a laundry room.
+The home features 3 bedrooms, 2.5 baths, a bonus home office!
+The first level includes an attached one car garage & a laundry room.
+1 outdoor parking is also included.
 The main living area on the second floor offers a bright living room with hardwood floors,

 Agent Photo